alecgunny/hogwild/README.md

-# Hogwild! for TensorFlow on GPUs
+# Hogwild! for TensorFlow

-GPU friendly TensorFlow implementation of Hogwild!, the sparse asynchronous optimization algorithm, introduced in <a href=https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf>this paper</a> from Berkeley (Go Bears).
+TensorFlow implementation of Hogwild!, the sparse asynchronous optimization algorithm, introduced in <a href=https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf>this paper</a> from Berkeley (Go Bears).
 Leverages the TF estimator API to build a multilayer perceptron with a tf.nn.embedding_lookup_sparse operation at the front to replace the traditional matrix multiplication.

 Also shows how to leverage sparse data with the dataset API.
 You can see the proper way of making a sparse TFRecords dataset in `data/make_dataset.py`, and the proper way of loading it in `Hogwild.py`.
 The key is in the VarLenFeature object, which produces SparseTensors.
 We create SparseTensors which represent both the nonzero indices in a sparse dataset, as well as the values at those indices.
 To get a better idea of this, pretend the matrix below is our sparse dataset.